Tautological classes with twisted coefficients: Abstract

 \section{Abstract}

 Let $M_g$ be the moduli space of smooth genus $g$ curves.
 We define a notion of Chow groups of $M_g$ with coefficients in a representation of $\Sp(2g)$, and we define a subgroup of tautological classes in these Chow groups with twisted coefficients.
 Studying the tautological groups of $M_g$ with twisted coefficients is equivalent to studying the tautological rings of all fibered powers $C_g^n$ of the universal curve $C_g \to M_g$ simultaneously.
 By taking the direct sum over all irreducible representations of the symplectic group in fixed genus, one obtains the structure of a twisted commutative algebra on the tautological classes.
 We obtain some structural results for this twisted commutative algebra, and we are able to calculate it explicitly when $g \leq 4$.
-Thus we determine $R^\bullet(C_g^n)$ completely, for all $n$, in these genera.
+Thus we completely determine the tautological rings of all fibered powers of the universal curve over $M_g$ in these genera.
 We also give some applications to the Faber conjecture.